-At WAMS, all personal electronic devices, including but not limited to cell phones, iPods, iPads, tablets, and e-readers must be kept in lockers at all times.
-Personal electronic devices may be used in class at the discretion of the teacher only.
-Earbuds are to be worn in the classrooms only, at the discretion of the teacher.
+All personal electronic devices, including but not limited to cell phones, ear pods, smart watches, tablets, etc. must be silenced and kept in lockers.
+Personal electronic devices must be "Silenced and Away" in lockers unless permitted for educational purposes at the discretion of the teacher only.
 West Allegheny is not responsible for any loss or damage to PED's brought to school.